 A recording leaked where Collins admitted to the misconduct.
 The statute of limitations will bar Collins from being arrested and charged with child molestation.
 In Minnesota the statute of limitations under Minn.
 Stat.
 628.26 for criminal sexual conduct in 1st degree, 2nd degree, 3rd degree, or 4th degree where victim was under 18 is within 9 years after the offense or 3 years after the offense is reported to law enforcement authorities, whichever is later.
 The statute of limitations means that if an individual is not charged within the time period outlined in the statute, the person will not be charged.

-If you have been charged with child molestation, you will need a criminal defense attorney in Minnesota.
+If you have been charged with child molestation, you will need a child molestation defense attorney in Minnesota.
 A criminal defense attorney in Minnesota will be able to gather evidence and fight for you.
 A criminal defense attorney in Minnesota will also have to determine if the statute of limitations has passed.
-Keller Law Offices has two criminal defense attorneys licensed in Minnesota.
-Keller Law Offices offers a free consultation.
+Keller Criminal Defense Attorneys has two criminal defense attorneys licensed in Minnesota.
+Keller Criminal Defense Attorneys offers a free consultation.
 Call 952-913-1421 if you have been charged with criminal sexual conduct or child molestation.